xcart/xcart-docs/_pages/kb_en/users/memberships/using_memberships.md

 {% toc %}

 ## Membership-specific Access to Products and Categories

-In the section [Setting up wholesale prices and minimum purchase quantites for different membership levels](https://kb.x-cart.com/products/setting_up_wholesale_prices_and_minimum_purchase_quantites_for_different_membership_levels.html) of this manual you can find out how to set special prices for the customers who buy items in bulk.
-Allowing access to a certain product, group of products or product category based on membership level works a bit differently.
-Using this function you can grant access to specific products or categories only to certain members of your site and hide them from the rest of your site visitors.
-The hidden products and categories will still be indexed by Google, so this won't affect the ranks.
+Sometimes you may need to grant access to a specific product, group of products or product category only to certain members of your site and hide them from the rest of your site visitors.
+This can be done using X-Cart's user memberhsips feature.
+Note that the hidden products and/or categories will still be indexed by Google, so hiding them from certain types of customers will not affect the ranks.

 To hide a category and grant access to it only to certain store members: